lrodero/cats-effect-tutorial/tutorial.md

 Conclusion
 ----------

-With all this we have covered a good deal of what cats-effect has to offer.
+With all this we have covered a good deal of what cats-effect has to offer (but not all!).
+Now you are ready to use to create code that operate side effects in a purely functional manner.
-Maybe you think it is a bit cumbersome to use?
-Not really, given the power of the constructs it brings and, above all, the ability to operate with our code side effects in a purely functional manner.
 Enjoy the ride!